aagarwal1012/IntroViews-Flutter/README.md

 # Want to contribute !

 This is the well `documented` package.
 I have documented each and every method that I have used, so have a good read to the code and suggest some changes and new feature to be added in the package.
+See [Contributing.md](https://github.com/aagarwal1012/IntroViews-Flutter/blob/master/CONTRIBUTING.md).
 Feel free to [open an issue](https://github.com/aagarwal1012/IntroViews-Flutter/issues).

 # License